 - As executive leaders, officers typically pay more out-of-pocket expenses than their enlisted counterparts, such as the initial cost of uniforms and living expenses at early professional training.

 03Career Flexibility & Diverse Experiences

-A successful officer typically progresses from small unit management (like a rifle platoon) to larger and higher commands posts that, while more administrative and political in nature, also afford greater challenge, prestige, and influence.
+A successful officer typically progresses from small unit management to larger and higher commands posts that, while more administrative and political in nature, also afford greater challenge, prestige, and influence.

 Officers also find themselves taking on more diverse duties and roles instead of just specializing in their Military Occupational Specialty (MOS), which could offer refreshing new challenges and changes of scenery throughout a career.
 A pilot in the Marine Corps, for example, may pull time on the ground as a Forward Air Controller, where he’ll specialize in coordinating airstrikes and other support for the infantry.

 Officers may also serve as attaches to top brass or civilian officials, or at the top of their careers even become Pentagon officials themselves.
 If you want to specialize in a certain occupation, a commission might not be for you.
 With a few exceptions, MOS assignments are often made after you’ve earned your commission and graduated initial training, with more emphasis on the needs of the service than your personal preference.

 Veteran officers have two big advantages in the job market: a college degree and proven management experience.
 Though enlisted veterans may also earn degrees, and many are outstanding leaders, it seems a number of major companies are being “vet friendly” by ignoring the enlisted and targeting junior military officers –- lieutenants and captains.

 Michael Dakduk covered the issue in 2010 for the Veteran Journal.
 This CNN Money article by Brian O’Keefe also explores a similar phenomenon at Walmart and offers some justification from the former commander of US forces in Afghanistan General David Petraeus.